Moving to Lausanne, Switzerland

 We asked people living in Lausanne to list three things they wish they had brought and three they wish they had left behind.
 They responded:

-"Wish I had brought: 1. more books as they are expensive here 2. more furniture, same reason 3. certain food items that I miss Wish I had left 1. my sheets, etc as they didnt fit 2. appliances as they dont alwys work easily," replied a member in Lausanne.
+"Wish I had brought: 1. more books as they are expensive here 2. more furniture, same reason 3. certain food items that I miss Wish I had left 1. my sheets, etc as they didnt fit 2. appliances as they dont alwys work easily," said one expat in Lausanne.

 Get Quote